Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Distributed Governance Implementation Process.md

 It's now clear that favouring the disadvantaged is not only the just and ethical thing to do but also the pragmatic pathway forward to building a more resiliant, regenerative and anti-fragile world!

-Great, so how does one consider the deployment of resources?
-That requires us to think about the variety matching between agents concerning their capabilities and capacity.
+Great, that's conceptual prioritisation deployment sorted but pragmatically there are other considerations.
+Primarily we need to think about variety matching between agents with concern towards  capabilities and capacity.
 Capabilities are the skills necessary for agents to interface; language, technology, knowlege etc. while capacities are the degree to which an agent is skilled in a given activity.

 What capabilities and capacities are needed?
 Pragmatically speaking this depends and changes; one set of capabilities this moment, others at a different degree of intensity the next.
 Our own resourcing and resourcefulness has a lot to do with it.
 Whats baseline?
 What are our imperatives?